Click on the arrow below to listen to this story

 The National Center for Victims of Crime reported in 2017 that one out of four cases of child sexual abuse were perpetrated by people under 18.
 Somehow, I suspect those incidents go beyond the typical childhood games of “playing doctor.”

-Thanks to cell phones, web cams, spy cameras and other technology, today children between the ages of 9 and 17 are the world’s largest producers of child pornography.
+Thanks to cell phones, web cams, spy cameras and other technology, children between the ages of 9 and 17 are the world’s largest producers of child pornography today.
 They trade videos and images of naked peers much like we traded football and baseball cards back in my youth.
 Most parents are oblivious to what is happening.

 Let’s not ignore the influx of female teachers who are preying upon students of both sexes as the Sexual Revolution marches on.